datalad/datalad-gooey/README.md

 To try it out, install this package, and run `datalad gooey`.

+## Acknowledgements

+DataLad development is supported by a US-German collaboration in computational neuroscience (CRCNS) project "DataGit: converging catalogues, warehouses, and deployment logistics into a federated 'data distribution'" (Halchenko/Hanke), co-funded by the US National Science Foundation (NSF 1429999) and the German Federal Ministry of Education and Research (BMBF 01GQ1411).

+This DataLad extension was developed with additional funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant SFB 1451

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):